lubusIN/laravel-mojo/README.md

 return redirect($Payment_page);
 ```
-That's it for making payment, also it gets you the details with the same breeze:
+That's it for making the payment, also it gets you the payment details with the same breeze:
 ```php
 $details = Mojo::done();
 ```